moose-team/friends-irc/README.md

   {
     "nickname": "test",
     "server": "irc.bottest.org",
+    "swarmUsernameFormat": "Anonymous Cat $username", // $username is replaced with the IRC user's username before posting to Friends
     "autoSendCommands": [ // Commands that will be sent on connect ["PRIVMSG", "NickServ", "IDENTIFY password"],
       ["MODE", "test", "+x"],